DEVT 1001 - Introduction to International Development

 General Course Information

-Course Code DEVT 1001 Course Introduction to International Development Coordinating Unit Anthropology and Development Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description This course provides an in-depth introduction to the multi-disciplinary field of development studies.
-It introduces students to key debates in development theory, to the history of development policy and practice, and to the range of multilateral, bilateral and NGO organizations that are currently engaged in the development enterprise.
-Through a series of empirically-rich case-studies, drawn from across the developing and newly-industrialized worlds, the course also looks at the main sectors in which development organizations engage, including: governance and security, health, education, environmental and natural resource management, and legal reform.
-Throughout, particular attention is paid to the effects of development policy and practice upon the lives of ordinary people, and especially upon the lives of the more than 1 billion people who currently live `below the poverty line.
-In all of these ways, the course encourages students to think critically about what development is, about how it is carried out and, most importantly of all, about what it can achieve.
+Course Code DEVT 1001 Course Introduction to International Development Coordinating Unit Anthropology and Development Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description This course provides an in-depth introduction to the multi-disciplinary field of international development.
+It introduces students to key concepts and debates in international development, the history of development policies and practices, and the range of multilateral, bilateral and non-governmental organizations that are currently engaged in the field of development.
+Through case-studies, the course looks at major development issues, such as governance and security, health, education, environmental and natural resource management, and legal reform.
+Particular attention is paid to the current international development framework of Sustainable Development Goals and the primary goal of eradicating global poverty.
+In all of these ways, the course encourages students to think critically about what development is, about how and by whom it is carried out and, most importantly of all, about what it can achieve.

 Course Coordinator: Dr Thomas Wanner